Today on the Business over Breakfast podcast, Andrew Griffiths and Bree James talk about a…

 In fact, I’d probably feel ashamed of my workplace and the obvious disconnect.
 So, to balance my unhappiness I’d need to distance myself professionally and emotionally from you and what and who you represent.
 That’s a clear recipe for instability and a direct threat to the business bottom line.
-The uncomfortable truth is ‘most people don’t leave business; they leave their bosses’.
+The uncomfortable truth is ‘most people don’t leave businesses; they leave their bosses’.

 The one skill leaders need to refresh daily.

 The one essential personal quality needed (if you want to be anything but average) is the skill of choosing to be brave.